Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 You can also give universal commands to the villagers

 ## Changelog
+<h3>3.1.0</h3>
+1. Villagers should be able to avoid fire nicely now.
 <h3>3.0.1</h3>
 1. Added config option for resources needed to upgrade villagers.
 As well as others config settings.
 Make sure to check out the config for full info :)<br>
 2. Wanderer's (Villagers found in the wild) stats will have stats scaled based on the biome it was found at.
 (Configurable)<br>